SysKitTeam/docs-monitor/faq/faq.md

 ## How you capture data from the remote servers?

-SysKit uses agent-less technology to get data from the remote servers.
+Syskit uses agent-less technology to get data from the remote servers.
 We utilize ICA and RDP APIs from Citrix and Microsoft to get data directly without installing any software on the servers.
-All the calculations are performed by one central SysKit server, and no hardware resources are consumed by the remote servers.
+All the calculations are performed by one central Syskit server, and no hardware resources are consumed by the remote servers.

 ## How I can plan the size of the database?

 The software creates around 40MB of data per monitored server per month.
 This calculation is based on the assumption that the server hosts approximately 50 users.
-Therefore, in a case where you have 10 servers, SysKit will generate roughly 40MB \(per server\) each month \(\* 10 servers = 400 MB of data\).
+Therefore, in a case where you have 10 servers, Syskit will generate roughly 40MB \(per server\) each month \(\* 10 servers = 400 MB of data\).

 ## Do I need to restart the server when installing the software?